 1 they do not default on payments; and

 2 the equity in the car is so low that it is not commercially practicable for the trustee to seize and sell the car.

-The bankrupt needs to be aware that the equity in the car will increase as payments are made.
-If the equity becomes more than the protected amount for a car used for transport (i.e. $7,700 (indexed)) before the bankruptcy ends, the trustee might become interested in selling the car.
+The bankrupt needs to be aware that the equity in the car will likely increase as payments are made (even though most cars are likely to depreciate in value).
+If the equity becomes more than the protected amount for a car used for transport (i.e. $7,800 (indexed)) before the bankruptcy ends, the trustee might become interested in selling the car.
 However, the increase in equity might not be significant if the car also depreciates significantly over the bankruptcy period.